 If you are from the US, then you can always hire a vehicle, or take your own vehicle to your holiday destination.

 Driving your own vehicle is one of the best ways to get around, it makes it convenient, and easy.
 However, parking in some places such as major cities may be expensive or limited.

-We drive in the UK on the right, so driving on the left is a little different and unusual, so be careful if you are not familiar with driving on the left.
+We drive in the UK on the left, so driving on the right is a little different and unusual, so be careful if you are not familiar with driving on the left.